async_postgres/pg_replication

 On timeout, the connection is marked csClosed (protocol out of sync).

-proc parseLsn(s: string): Lsn {....raises: [ValueError], tags: [], forbids: [].}
+proc parseLsn(s: string): Lsn {....raises: [PgTypeError, PgTypeError], tags: [],

 proc parsePgOutputMessage(data: openArray[byte]): PgOutputMessage {.

-...raises: [ProtocolError], tags: [], forbids: [].}
+...raises: [PgProtocolError], tags: [], forbids: [].}

 Decode a pgoutput logical decoding message from raw WAL bytes.

-proc parseReplicationMessage(copyData: seq[byte]): ReplicationMessage {.
+proc parseReplicationMessage(copyData: openArray[byte]): ReplicationMessage {.

-...raises: [ProtocolError], tags: [], forbids: [].}
+...raises: [PgProtocolError], tags: [], forbids: [].}

 Parse a CopyData payload into a ReplicationMessage.